 By: Jim Johnson, BikeTours.com president and founder

-By creating a world almost devoid of tourism, the pandemic provides us a unique opportunity–a blank slate, in effect–to define what tourism will look like in the future.
+By creating a world almost devoid of tourism, the pandemic has provided us with a unique opportunity–a blank slate, in effect–to define what tourism will look like in the future.
 Bicycle travel provides a superb model for more responsible tourism, for better, more authentic experiences, and for more comfortable traveling.

-Bicycle tourism doesn’t overrun cities with caravans of buses or with streams of cruise ships disgorging thousands of passengers.
+Bicycle tourism doesn’t overrun cities with caravans of buses or with streams of cruise ships disgorging thousands of passengers but rather in a slow, sustainable manner.

 Those same tourists that arrived by coach or ship often spend little or no money in the destinations they visit.
 They arrive, walk around, reboard and leave–taking advantage of their all-inclusive packages.
 Even if they do dine or stay overnight, large groups tend to be booked into chain hotels and large restaurants.